The Ultimate 10-Day Uzbekistan Itinerary: A Complete Travel Guide

 city view of khiva from the islom hoja minaret

-With over 2,000 years of history, the ancient city of Bukhara is an amazing place to experience Uzbek culture, history, and tradition.
-In fact, Bukhara became the cultural and religious heart of Central Asia in the 8th century, when Arabs conquered Uzbekistan.
+With over 2,000 years of history, the ancient city of Bukhara is an amazing place to experience Uzbek culture, history, and traditions.
+In fact, Bukhara became the cultural and religious heart of Central Asia in the 8th century.

 ancient ruins of tupprakala fortress in desert near khiva

-Samarkand is one of the oldest cities in Central Asia and an unmissable highlight of Uzbekistan.
-Founded in the 7th century BC, its geographic location in the center of the Silk Road route has attracted a lot of travelers and invaders, from Alexander the Great to Genghis Khan.
+Samarkand, a true gem of Uzbekistan, is one of the oldest cities in Central Asia.
+Founded in the 7th century BC, its prime location along the Silk Road has made it a crossroads for travelers and conquerors alike, from Alexander the Great to Genghis Khan.

-The city was also the capital of the Timurid Empire, which brought a lot of the incredibly stunning Islamic architecture found around town today.
-Once conquered by Persians, Greeks, Chinese, Turks, and Mongols (just to name a few), half a dozen religions have found a home in Samarkand in the course of its history, and today, it’s listed as ‘Samarkand – Crossroads of Cultures’ in the UNESCO World Heritage.
-Get lost in the magnificent architecture there and admire their breathtakingly intricate blue tiles; it is truly something out of this world.
+Once conquered by Persians, Greeks, Chinese, Turks, and Mongols (just to name a few), half a dozen religions have found a home in Samarkand in the course of its history.
+And today, it’s listed as ‘Samarkand – Crossroads of Cultures’ in the UNESCO World Heritage.

-By train (recommended): Getting from Bukhara to Samarkand couldn’t be easier; there’s a high-speed train called Afrosiyob that operates daily.
-The journey takes 1.5 hours and costs around $7 USD if you buy the ticket at the train station.
-You can also book them online at Global Connect (for a higher price).
+You can also book train tickets online at Global Connect (for a higher price).
 The high-speed trains in Uzbekistan are very comfortable, clean, and punctual.
-In fact, I had a much better experience with them than with many trains I took in Europe.
+In fact, I had a much better experience with them than with most trains I took in Europe.

 sun shining through registan square in samarkand